Euphoria Brought Back A '90s Headband I Love — & One I Love To Hate

 While the hair comb hits on the huge Y2K vibe we're seeing play across hair trends right now, it doesn't tell the whole story.
 Further in the season, there's a much-more welcomed accessories trend introduced, also by Maddy, during the second episode: the classic '90s headband — this time, the soft, stretchy cotton kind.
 HBO recently posted a clip to TikTok with one fan commenting: "Maddie’s look here needed more screen time," and 10.4k liked in agreement.
 Her green bikini and side-tie coverup by Romé is good, but the wide black headband may be the most relatable accessory thus far in the season.

 The comeback of the cloth or cotton headband also speaks to a larger trend taking place in our own homes, with the focus on ease, comfort, and simplicity over consistent heat styling.
-According to hairstylist Kindale Godbee, headbands allow some people to more easily style their natural hair.
+According to hairstylist Kindale Godbee, headbands allow some people to style their natural hair more easily.
 "What goes around comes around," she explains, speaking to the cyclical nature of beauty trends.
 "With hair, we are going back to our roots and embracing natural textures."
 Headbands or hair wraps are simply add-ons.

 While there are moments for the blowout and curling wand — maybe on the weekends — many are opting for easier wash-and-go styles during the week.
 Or in our current state, wash-and-Zoom meeting.